MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### ClientAddresses

-List of client IP adresses from which inbound traffic should be allowed.
+List of client IP addresses from which inbound traffic should be allowed.

 ```yaml
 Type: String[]